ashwin4ever/DataSciPy2020/README.md

 11am).
 Use the provided Jupyter Notebook (see table above or the moodle), add your edits to this file, and submit the modified Jupyter Notebook through the moodle.

 **Final exam (50 % of the final mark) :** Students will receive a list of projects they will work on for an extended period of time (about 1.5 months).
-Projects are small programming projects aimed at applying analysis methods acquired during the course.
-Projects can be worked on individually or in teams of two students.
+Projects are small programming projects aimed at independently applying analysis methods acquired during the course.
+The project can be worked on individually or in teams of two students.

 All student work - the weekly homework assignments, the final report and talk - can prepared in English or French, up to the